mbrt/gencmd/README.md

 ```

 The instructions will guide you through setting up an AI model provider.
 The
-currently supported providers are OpenAI, Gemini and Anthropic.
+currently supported providers are OpenAI, Gemini, Anthropic, and Ollama.

 The easiest to get started is to get a free API key from [Google AI
 Studio](https://aistudio.google.com/apikey).
 Follow the instructions there and
 once you have the key, paste it into the interactive prompt.

+For local models, you can use [Ollama](https://ollama.ai).
+First install Ollama
+and pull a model (e.g., `ollama pull gemma-3`), then configure gencmd to use it.

 Credentials are stored locally, and NEVER sent anywhere else.